expel-io/aws-resource-counter/README.md

 ![Build, Lint and Test](https://github.com/expel-io/aws-resource-counter/workflows/Build,%20Lint%20and%20Test/badge.svg?branch=main) ![Release with goreleaser](https://github.com/expel-io/aws-resource-counter/workflows/Release%20with%20goreleaser/badge.svg)

-Go utility for counting the resources in use in an AWS organization.
+Command-line utility for counting the resources in use in an AWS organization.

-The AWS resource counter utility known as "aws-resource-counter" inspects a cloud deployment on Amazon Web Services to assess the number of distinct computing resources.
+The AWS resource counter utility known as "aws-resource-counter" inspects a cloud deployment on Amazon Web Services to assess the number of distinct compute and storage resources.
 The result is a CSV file that describes the counts of each.

 This repository started out as [cloud-resource-counter](https://github.com/expel-io/cloud-resource-counter).
 Reference the archived repository to view its entire history.